ermapta/techsupport.ermapta.org/content/getting-started/_index.md

 You can save documents in personal or shared locations.
 You can also share the documents with the group of people you specify.

-## The laundry list of other links...
+## The laundry list of other links

 - How to [add shared mailboxes](add-shared-mailboxes) to your email client